Updated: June 2026

 Does a power of sale affect my credit score?

 Yes.
-A completed power of sale stays on your credit report for several years and most traditional lenders treat it similarly to a consumer proposal.
+A completed power of sale and the missed payments behind it generally stay on your credit report for about six years, and most traditional lenders treat it similarly to a consumer proposal.
 If you stop the process before the sale closes, the credit damage is generally limited to the missed payments that triggered the default.
 Acting early makes a significant difference to your long-term credit recovery.

 Is power of sale the same as foreclosure in Ontario?

-No. In a power of sale, the lender sells the property on your behalf and returns any surplus to you.
+No. In a power of sale, the lender sells the property to recover the debt and returns any surplus to you.
 In a foreclosure, the lender takes full ownership through a court order and keeps everything, including equity above what you owe.
 Power of sale is far more common in Ontario because it is faster and less costly for lenders.

 Should I hire a lawyer if I receive a Notice of Sale?